helenelechene/Deep-learning-socratic-chatbot/README.md

 *- Socrate: Is it the first time you break your car ?*

 Thus, we had to find the subject as well as the verb.
 Thank to spaCy and NER, we could identify easily the verbs.
-The subject was more difficult to identify, especially when there are two subjects in the sentence ex: *User : I broke my computer and my parents are mad*.
+The subject was more difficult to identify, especially when there are two subjects in the sentence ex: *User : I broke my phone and my parents are mad*.
 We defined the subject as the first world before the verb (a -ing form and non past participle form is not considered as a verb here).
 Then we conjugate the verbs using the present tense.